Graduate Academic Policies

 Academic success, a goal that Western wants all students to achieve, can be measured in many ways.
 This section identifies and explains the standards that Western has established as measures of academic success and indicates the policies and procedures that apply to students who fail to meet the standards.
-The Vice President for Academic Affairs, in consultation with the faculty Academic Policies Committee, the Graduate Studies Council, and the Faculty Senate, is responsible for the development and implementation of these academic standards and policies.
+The Office of Academic Affairs, in consultation with the faculty Academic Policies Committee, the Graduate Programs Committee, and the Faculty Senate, is responsible for the developing and implementing of these academic standards and policies.

 Unit of Credit